Written by Puja

 At the end of it all, as my brother left for the airport, I felt hugely satisfied; that I was able to do something for my brother.

-So here is the Nimki Recipe for you.
+So here is the Best Recipe for Nimki for you.
 Give it a try!!!

 Basic ingredients used for Bihari Nimki Recipe

 All-Purpose Flour: Maida is the main ingredient used for this recipe.
-You can make them with either or both.
+Use good quality of maida to get the perfect results.

 Nigella Seeds: Nigella seeds/ kalonji is another important ingredient for this recipe.
-I really love the taste of it, when it is added in this recipe.
+I really love the taste of it, when it is added to this recipe.

 nimki